 Scrap Metal Prices: How Much Are They Worth?

-Scrap metal items are being sold and bought at fluctuating prices.
-Different factors come into play that dictates current metal prices, including the following:
+Scrap metal items are being bought and sold at fluctuating prices.
+Different factors come into play that dictate current metal prices, including the following:

 Supply and Demand

-Any scrap yard near you would likely check the current supply and demand of the scrap metal.
+Any scrapyard near you would likely check the current supply and demand of the scrap metal you bring to them.
 Common scrap metals like aluminum cans wouldn’t sell as much as metals that have a higher demand, such as copper pipe and copper tubing.

 Quality of the Scrap Metal

-Quality is another important factor that affects metal prices. bringing corroded, rusty scrap metals to a scrap yard would guarantee a low payout.
+Quality is another important factor that affects metal prices. bringing corroded, rusty scrap metals to a scrapyard would guarantee a low payout.
 The same can be said if you haven’t pulled out the non-metal parts.
-If you want to make more money when you get to the scrap yard, you have to clean the scraps first and organize them according to type (ferrous or non-ferrous metals, for example).
+If you want to make more money when you get to the scrapyard, you have to clean the metal scraps first and organize them according to type (ferrous or non-ferrous metals, for example).

 Quantity